 A growing royal family means it might be time for a new car.

-Crowds lined the streets fluttering teeny union flags, the Red Arrows flipped about with delight and the BBC News channel presented more than 70 hours of jubilant live footage to celebrate the exciting news of another royal foetus in development.
-Nowhere does royals like the UK.
+Crowds lining the streets fluttering teeny union flags, the Red Arrows flipping about with delight and the BBC News channel presenting more than 70 hours of jubilant live footage of a closed door – it can only mean the arrival of a new royal seat-warmer.

 The British choice: Range Rover SV Autobiography Dynamic